robb-j/r0b-blog/content/post/trying-to-make-a-vanilla-web-app.md

 - [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams)
 - [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)
 - [Intl.NumberFormatter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat)
-- [EveryLayout](https://every-layout.dev) for taking layout out of the equation

-And a non-JavaScript mention to [Dan Jackson](https://danjackson.dev/), who's the main brain behind this system, designed our human-friendly csv-based filesystem and made it easy to talk to the various input devices.
+And a mention to [Dan Jackson](https://danjackson.dev/), who's the main brain behind this system, designed our human-friendly csv-based filesystem and made it easy to talk to the various input devices.
+Also [EveryLayout](https://every-layout.dev) for taking layout out of the equation.

 ## Conclusions

-I think it’s safe to say you can make a web app without an SPA framework like react or vue.
+I think it’s safe to say you can make a web app without an _SPA_ framework like react or vue.
 You definitely loose a bit of developer experience, but all the tools are there for you to try it yourself.
 The main loss I’ve found is data-binding and I don’t think most people would be interested in creating their own on top of Proxy objects.

-This specific app is a bit of an outlier in the whole SPA debate as it’s running on very precise hardware and software.
+This specific app is a bit of an outlier in the whole _SPA_ debate as it’s running on very precise hardware and software.
 In this case it might have actually made sense to use something like vue.js to speed up development and avoid those event hang-ups.
 We have considered this a few times!
 But in writing this I think it has been useful to explore the space and question the norm.

 Thanks for reading, I'm interested to know what you think, [Reach out!](https://hyem.tech/@rob)!